rjsalamanca/ppl-tracker/README.md

 [X] Work on failsafes for routine creation
    [X] Fail Safe for routine name without any days
-   [X] Rework Error Codes/Refactor/Remove commented code
+   [X] Rework Error Codes/Refactor/Remove commented code [] Add end date for routine so we can finish
+[] Add a end routine button incase we wanted to end early [] Progress Page of our routines

 ```